a) What is sexual health?

 - Treatment for HIV infection through anti-retroviral (ARV) therapy.
 If started at the right time and taken regularly, ARV therapy can reduce the viral load in the body to negligible levels.
 However, ARV therapy needs to be life-long.
 If it is stopped, HIV can regain its strength in the infected person’s body.

-For more information on HIV/AIDS treatment, please call us at 033 2484 4841 or write to us at firstname.lastname@example.org.
+For more information on HIV/AIDS treatment, please write to us at email@example.com.

-i) Is medical treatment for PLWHA enough, or is something more needed?
+i) Is medical treatment for PLHIV enough, or is something more needed?

-- Provision of emotional, social and economic support – not only to PLWHA but also to their families, particularly children.
+- Provision of emotional, social and economic support – not only to PLHIVbut also to their families, particularly children.

 - Maintenance of general health and well being through nutritious food (that is in keeping with the person’s socio-economic background), exercise and rest, and stress reduction and management.

 - Prevention of opportunistic infections through general hygiene, safe food and drinking water, and safeguarding against air-borne infections and diseases like malaria.